-There are other great pistol calibers out there, but these are the three are most available meaning they’re not only the cheapest to buy now, but you will be far more likely to find them in a disaster scenario too.
+There are other great pistol calibers out there, but these are the three are most available.
+This means that they’re not only the cheapest to buy now, but you will be far more likely to find them in a disaster scenario too.

-There are a great number of high quality semi-automatic pistols out there, but the specific ones that meet the criteria we have set above would be the 1911, Beretta/Taurus 92-series, Browning Hi-Power, CZ-75, Glock, Smith & Wesson M&P, and the Springfield XD.
-Plan on having at least six magazines for your pistol as well.
+There are a great number of high quality semi-automatic pistols out there, but the specific ones that meet the criteria we have set above would be the 1911, Browning Hi-Power, CZ-75, Glock, Smith & Wesson M&P, and the Springfield XD.
+Plan on having at least four magazines for your pistol as well.

 .357 MAGNUM DOUBLE ACTION REVOLVER

 Why .357 Magnum?
-Not only does .357 Magnum have A LOT of stopping power, but it also can chamber and fire .38 Specials, drastically increasing the versatility of the weapon. .357 also has a fair amount of recoil, but .38 Specials are noticeably tamer.
-This means that a smaller or weaker person in your family could easily shoot a revolver chambered in .38s.
+Not only does .357 Magnum have A LOT of power, but it also can chamber and fire .38 Specials, drastically increasing the versatility of the weapon. .357 also has a fair amount of recoil, but .38 Specials are noticeably tamer.
+This means that a smaller or weaker person in your family could easily shoot a revolver chambered in .38 ammo.

 Revolvers do have their disadvantages.
 They only carry 5, 6, or 7 rounds and they have slow reloading times.
-But on the flip side, they are inherently reliable and are very simplistic.
+On the flip side, however, they are inherently reliable and are very simplistic.
 Even if someone in your family doesn’t know how to operate a semi-automatic, they can easily use a revolver because all they have to do is pick it up and pull the trigger.